The Perfect 3 Days In Rome Itinerary

 Monti is now considered the city’s trendiest district, but it was once a slum in ancient Rome.
 Nowadays, it’s filled with unique shops and hip eateries that are sure to captivate your attention.

-Make sure to take a detour off the main street and explore the charming side streets of Monti.
-If you’re in the mood for a quick lunch, head to Fehu for some delicious avocado toast or panini.
+Make sure to take a detour off the main street and explore the ivy clad side streets of Monti.
+There are lots of great restaurants on Via Urbana.

 Monti is also a great place to take a guided food tour or a guided wine tasting tour.